ropensci-archive/roweb2/content/blog/2019-01-22-waterinfo-tidal-eel.md

 Waterinfo.be data is made available by the [Flanders Environment Agency](https://en.vmm.be/), [Flanders Hydraulics Research](https://www.waterbouwkundiglaboratorium.be/en/home), [_Agentschap Maritieme Dienstverlening & Kust_](http://www.agentschapmdk.be/) and [_De Vlaamse Waterweg_](https://www.vlaamsewaterweg.be/).

 The work by Stijn and Peter, as well as the fish acoustic receiver network, is funded by [FWO](https://www.fwo.be/) as part of the Flemish contribution to [LifeWatch](http://www.lifewatch.be/).
-Lifewatch Belgium supported the production of the animated video about tagging research on eel in Belgium, coordinated by Karen Rappé and Pieterjan Verhelst (Animation: Steve Bridger, Voice: Bryan Kopta (EN), Executive producer: VLIZ Oostende - Belgium).
+Lifewatch Belgium supported the production of the animated video about tagging research on eel in Belgium (Coordination: Karen Rappé and Pieterjan Verhelst, Animation: Steve Bridger, Voice: Bryan Kopta (EN), Executive producer: VLIZ Oostende - Belgium).

 This work would not be possible without the support of [our team at the INBO](https://twitter.com/LifeWatchINBO).